jwijffels/RMOA/README.md

 Installation
 -----------
-The package is currently not available at CRAN.
+The package is currently available at CRAN.

-To install the latest version from github
+To install the latest development version from github
 ```
 library(devtools)
 install.packages("ff")